CVMI-Lab/SimGCD/README.md

-# SimGCD: A Simple Parametric Classification Baseline for Generalized Category Discovery
+# Parametric Classification for Generalized Category Discovery: A Baseline Study

-This repo contains code for our paper: [A Simple Parametric Classification Baseline for Generalized Category Discovery](https://arxiv.org/abs/2211.11727).
+This repo contains code for our paper: [Parametric Classification for Generalized Category Discovery: A Baseline Study](https://arxiv.org/abs/2211.11727).

 ![teaser](assets/teaser.jpg)

-Generalized category discovery (GCD) is a problem setting where the goal is to discover novel categories within an unlabelled dataset using the knowledge learned from a set of labelled samples.
+Generalized Category Discovery (GCD) aims to discover novel categories in unlabelled datasets using knowledge learned from labelled samples.
-Recent works in GCD argue that a non-parametric classifier formed using semi-supervised $k$-means can outperform strong baselines which use parametric classifiers as it can alleviate the over-fitting to seen categories in the labelled set.

-In this paper, we revisit the reason that makes previous parametric classifiers fail to recognise new classes for GCD.
-By investigating the design choices of parametric classifiers from the perspective of model architecture, representation learning, and classifier learning, we conclude that the less discriminative representations and unreliable pseudo-labelling strategy are key factors that make parametric classifiers lag behind non-parametric ones.
+Previous studies argued that parametric classifiers are prone to overfitting to seen categories, and endorsed using a non-parametric classifier formed with semi-supervised $k$-means.

+However, in this study, we investigate the failure of parametric classifiers, verify the effectiveness of previous design choices when high-quality supervision is available, and identify unreliable pseudo-labels as a key problem.
+We demonstrate that two prediction biases exist: the classifier tends to predict seen classes more often, and produces an imbalanced distribution across seen and novel categories.
-Motivated by our investigation, we present a simple yet effective parametric classification baseline that outperforms the previous best methods by a large margin on multiple popular GCD benchmarks.
+Based on these findings, we propose a simple yet effective parametric classification method that benefits from entropy regularisation, achieves state-of-the-art performance on multiple GCD benchmarks and shows strong robustness to unknown class numbers.
-We hope the investigations and the simple baseline can serve as a cornerstone to facilitate future studies.
+We hope the investigation and proposed simple framework can serve as a strong baseline to facilitate future studies in this field.

 ## Running